Starting MAY 2021!

 The group’s primary contact must request these materials 14 days prior to the scheduled project date from the Adopt-A-Park Coordinator.
 Checkout materials must be returned within 5 days of the project.

-- A Waiver of Liability, once signed, is valid for the duration of the year-long adoption period.
+- A Waiver of Liability & COVID Waiver must be signed by everyone who is participating in a cleanup.
+A parent or guardian must sign for anyone under the age of 18.
+Once signed, waivers are valid for the duration of the year-long adoption period.
 Organizers must review and make sure that everyone has a signed agreement on file prior to participating.

 - The Safety Guidelines must be read to the group prior to every cleanup.